meineke/workflows/README.md

 # workflows
-A collection of workshop materials on using Linux, SSH, git, and GitHub in everyday workflows
+A collection of workshop materials on using Linux, SSH, git, and GitHub in everyday workflows.

+# SSH Keypairs